dankovacek/camel_farrier/_sources/index.md

 <span class="definition">A caretaker who trims, shoes, and maintains the hooves of camels.</span>
 :::

 Hydrometric data produced by the Water Survey of Canada (WSC) are critical inputs to many decisions in water resources practice and research.
-This supplementary material provides data summary pages with interactive visualizations of estimated streamflow timeseries with supporting information (rating curve calibration points), as well as a "changelog" of polygons representing the upstream contributing area of hydrometric monitoring stations, and some diagnostic information for helping assess data quality and changes over time.
+This supplementary material provides data summary pages with interactive visualizations of estimated streamflow timeseries with supporting information (rating curve calibration points), as well as a "changelog" of polygons representing the upstream contributing area of hydrometric monitoring stations.
+The goal is to organize information to help downstream users assess data quality and changes over time.

 ## Reporting Backlog Example